The History of Technology

 The history of other areas such as economic history and social history gain full attention from the mass media and humans.

-However, the history of technology is behind, because it gets neglected and people don’t really care how the first cell phone was invented.
+People don’t really care how the first cell phone was invented.

 However, technology has its part in many areas of life, and in many areas of a country’s history.